dremme/tiny-di/README.md

 It only uses constructor dependency injection for that.

 The class-path is automatically being searched for classes annotated with an annotation of your choice, although they all have to use the same annotation.
-All matching classes are topologically sorted and instatiated.
+All matching classes are topologically sorted and instantiated.

 ## Example